 It's generally best to leave a small cushion in the old account in case there are transactions you've missed or forgotten about.

 However, if you want immediate access to your funds, a bank wire transfer or a service such as Zelle is the fastest method.
 A wire transfer typically incurs a fee, so keep that in mind when deciding how to proceed.
 You can learn how to do a bank-to-bank transfer using our guide.

-7. Close your old account
+8. Close your old account

 Ask the bank to provide written confirmation of the closure.